tjaartvdwalt/everything-dvorak/README.md

           </configItem>
         </variant>

 Log out of your current X-session, and when you log back the layout should be available.
-(If your X fails to start, check that the syntax of the xml file is valid)
+(If your X fails to start, check that the syntax of the files you edited are still valid.)

 For more info: https://wiki.archlinux.org/index.php/XKB

 Other customizations
 --------------------
-I customize my layout even more by swapping left ctrl and capslock, and defining other eclectic shortcuts for altgr.
-These help me keep my hand position for touch typing.
+I customize my layout even more by swapping left ctrl and capslock, and defining other eclectic shortcuts using altgr.
+These allow me keep my hand position for touch typing while navigating through a document, and some other often used keys.

 To add these append the contents of

-    xkbd/classic-dvorak-intl.xkb
+    xkbd/classic-dvorak-intl-cust.xkb

 to